 1 // Update WordPress and all your plugins

 If you’ve neglected to maintain your website infrastructure for a while, now is the time to get up to date with the latest versions.
 WordPress and plugins regularly release updates with new features and security patches.
-To decrease the chance of encountering a breach from a rogue plugin or security hole, get the latest versions installed.
+To decrease the chance of encountering a breach from a rogue plugin or security hole update to the latest versions.

 2 // Check your pages

-Spend time going through each page on your website to ensure your content is still relevant.
-It can be easy to put off checking the content on your website, and before you know it – your showing services and prices from two years ago.
+Spend time going through each page on your website to check your content is relevant.
+It can be easy to put off checking the content on your website, and before you know it – you’re showing services and prices from two years ago.

 3 // Analyse your website performance

-It’s important to keep a watchful eye on your website stats each month but it’s especially true at the end of the year.
-Getting a clear picture of what is working, where visitors are finding your site and what pages are popular will help you market your website better.
+It’s important to keep an eye on your website stats each month but it’s especially true at the end of the year.
+Getting a clear picture of what is working, how visitors are finding your site and what pages are popular will help you market your website better.

 You may think the Google ads you pay for each month are sending potential clients to your website or that Facebook is your best traffic source.
-But without the hard data, you’ll never know.
-You could find out that the areas you are investing time and money in aren’t generating worthwhile gains.
+But without the data, you’ll never know.

 4 // Run security checks